JorgeZapatero/processing-pres/index.md

-# Processing: A medium for self expression
+# Processing: A digital medium for creativity

 George Shoemaker\
 October 23, 2020\